wp-plugins/metronet-reorder-posts/readme.txt

 = Where is the "save" button? =

 There isn't one.
-The changes are saved automatically .
+The changes are saved automatically.

 = Can I use this on a single post type? =